Pint-sized thrills: 15 best amusement parks for little kids (and the rest of the family, too)

 Gilroy Gardens is equal parts amusement park, water park, and botanical garden (Photo: Christine Sarkis)

-Gilroy Gardens is a cross between a theme park, a water park, and a botanical garden, and there are things in this Northern California theme park you won’t find anywhere else.
+One of our favorite parks is Gilroy Gardens.
+The amusement park for kids is a cross between a theme park, a water park, and a botanical garden.
+There are things in this Northern California theme park you won’t find anywhere else.
 In addition to the whimsical, family-friendly rides, there are lush gardens and 25 “Circus Trees.”

-With a bit of shaping from Axel Erlandson, the man who planted the trees in the early 1900s, these wonders of nature are sure to delight children of all ages.
+With a bit of shaping from Axel Erlandson, the man who planted the trees in the early 1900s, these wonders of nature delight children of all ages.
+There are currently 18 different Circus Trees inside the park, so be on the lookout to spot them all.
 One of the splash area’s slides even winds through a replica Circus Tree!

 13. Knoebels Amusement Park